 So what can those of us wanting to educate women about their actual #1 health threat learn from the amazing success of breast cancer’s “pinkwashing” campaigns?
 Here are a few observations:

 1. “It’s not my fault” - First, it helps to have one of those diagnoses that strikes innocents out of the blue, just as breast cancer does.
+Or does it?
+Emerging research links increased breast cancer risks with lifestyle behaviours like alcohol consumption, lack of exercise, or being overweight/obese (especially for post-menopausal women).
 If women were truly serious about fighting deadly cancers, we would be all over the far more dangerous lung cancer, not breast cancer.
 But lung cancer is one of those diagnoses, rightly or wrongly, that is largely perceived as a self-inflicted condition that can be justifiably blamed on the patient’s lifestyle choices.
-True, we may have felt a twinge of sympathy towards American actor Michael Douglas when we learned about his diagnosis of throat cancer, but we also know that throat and mouth cancers are largely due to heavy drinking and smoking.
+We may also have felt a twinge of sympathy towards people who have throat cancer, but we’ve also heard that throat and mouth cancers are largely due to heavy drinking and smoking.

 Mary Elizabeth Williams is one who lumps heart disease in with other self-inflicted conditions like throat or lung cancer, as she points out in her Salon essay that “the leading non-accident-related cause of death in North America is heart disease, frequently a diet and lifestyle-related problem“.
 Is she correct?
 Read this first before you agree: Heart Attack: Did You Bring This On Yourself?